Homeopathic Treatment for Infertility in Women

 - Abnormal cervical mucus: The cervix produces mucus that enables sperms to survive inside a woman’s vagina.
 When this mucus is abnormal, the sperm cannot swim and reach the egg.
 So, if fertilization cannot occur then pregnancy cannot happen.

-There are cases where it is not clear why a woman or couple cannot get pregnant.
+There are cases where it is not clear why a woman or couple is not able to achieve pregnancy.
 If a woman has normal regular ovulation, no problem with her fallopian tubes, no signs of fibroids or endometriosis, the man’s sperm is okay and the couple is having regular unprotected sex yet they can’t conceive then that is unexplained infertility.

-- Protecting yourself from sexually transmitted diseases.
-Since some of these diseases like chlamydia can cause infertility, avoid getting them.
-And if you do, have them treated immediately.
+- Protect yourself from sexually transmitted diseases (STDs): Since some of these diseases like chlamydia can cause infertility, avoid getting them.
+And if you do get them, have them treated immediately.

-- Have a normal weight.
-If you can, avoid being underweight or overweight as these can reduce your ovulation levels and hence make it difficult to get pregnant.
+- Maintain a normal weight: If you can, avoid being underweight or overweight as these can reduce your ovulation levels and hence make it difficult to get pregnant.

-- Avoid stress.
-I know it’s easier said than done but try to remain stress-free.
-Apart from all the negative effects of stress such as high blood pressure, low immune systems, and insomnia, it also leads to fertility problems.
+- Avoid stress: Merely avoiding stress can reduce your chances of infertility in a great deal.
+I know it's easier said than done.
+Try to remain stress-free.
+Stress also brings other negative health effects such as high blood pressure, low immune system, and insomnia.
+All of these also contribute to overall infertility.

-- Avoid alcohol and illicit drugs.
-If you are trying to get pregnant, it may be time to stay away from heavy alcohol and illicit substances like tobacco because these lower your fertility level.
+- Avoid alcohol and illicit drugs: If you are trying to get pregnant, it may be time to stay away from heavy alcohol and illicit substances like tobacco.

-- Use your fertile years.
-As we have discussed, the older a woman gets, the more challenging it is to conceive so do it during your most fertile years.
+- Make use of your fertile years: As we have discussed, the older a woman gets, the more challenging it is to conceive.
+A woman is most fertile prior to hitting 30s.

-- Go for check-ups.
-When you become sexually active, it is important to see a gynecologist.
+- Go for regular check-ups: When you become sexually active, it is important to see a gynecologist.
 Annual check-ups will let you know if there is something that can prevent you from getting pregnant and it can be fixed in time.

 Are there foods I can eat to improve my fertility?
 This is a question frequently asked by women trying to get pregnant and the answer is yes.
 A nutritious diet boosts your fertility by giving you a healthy body which includes the reproductive system too.